Documentation

 5. Paste https://app.taxmcp.io/mcp into the URL field.

-6. Click Add, then sign in when prompted to authorize the connection (free tier — no credit card).
-The five tools become available in any conversation.
+6. Click Add, then sign in when prompted to authorize the connection (free tier, no credit card).
+All seven tools become available in any conversation.

 ChatGPT